Classic Macaroni Salad

 Macaroni salad is an easy side dish to make!
 It’s a pasta salad that is dressed in a creamy dressing made with mayonnaise, vinegar, mustard, and a bit of sugar.

-To prepare the macaroni salad, the main step is to cook the macaroni noodles.
-This recipe can be made with any pasta noodle.
+- Cook the macaroni noodles: This recipe can be made with any pasta noodle.
 My favorite is elbow macaroni.
 Growing up my mom always made macaroni salad with the short macaroni noodles.
 The most important thing is to cook the noodles correctly.
 If you cook them too long you will end up with mush.
 If you cook them to al dente then as the pasta salad chills the noodles will become a bit too hard.
 The noodles should be cooked just a bit past al dente.

-Once the macaroni is cooked, you want pour the noodles into a strainer to get rid of the pasta water.
+- Dry the noodles: Once the macaroni is cooked, pour the noodles into a strainer to get rid of the pasta water.
 Then run some cold water over the noodles to stop the cooking.
 Pat the noodles as dry as you can with some paper towels, this will help to make sure your salad doesn’t get soggy.

 What ingredients are in Macaroni Salad?

 The best part is that you can really customize what add ins you want.
-Some of my favorites include: bell peppers, red onion, hard boiled eggs, celery and sweet pickles.
-Although, my husband isn’t a fan of sweet pickles, so you won’t see them in the photos of this recipe!
-But again, this recipe is so easy to customize!
+Some of my favorites include: bell peppers, red onion, hard boiled eggs, and celery.

 Some other popular add ins are: